lasersell/lasersell/README.md

 ---

-> **New to LaserSell?** Read [Your First Automated Exit](https://www.lasersell.io/blog/your-first-automated-exit) for a full walkthrough from install to your first automated sell.

 ## What is the LaserSell CLI?

 The LaserSell CLI is an open-source daemon that automatically sells Solana tokens when your exit conditions are met.
 It connects to the LaserSell stream, a server-side position monitor that watches your holdings in real time and delivers ready-to-sign exit transactions the moment your strategy triggers.